You asked: My friends want to plan a trip. How can I tell them I’m not ready to travel?

 Should the conversation get heated, remember that travel shaming doesn’t work.
 If you expect a friend or loved one to respond to your declined invitation aggressively, have a script ready with those “I” statements in advance.

 “If they try to take you off script, have that one thing that you keep returning to, like ‘I love you and I wish I could, but I can’t.
-I’m sorry,’” Bonoir said.
+I’m sorry,’” Bonior said.

-Bonoir said that while travel shaming won’t change anyone’s mind, you don’t have to keep quiet if you have legitimate concerns for their safety.
+Bonior said that while travel shaming won’t change anyone’s mind, you don’t have to keep quiet if you have legitimate concerns for their safety.

 “You can have a respectful conversation, ‘Hey, I totally get that you’re trying to do this.
-I would feel remiss if I didn’t just mention I’m worried about you doing this, and I will shut up, but I got to get this off my chest,’” Bonoir said.
+I would feel remiss if I didn’t just mention I’m worried about you doing this, and I will shut up, but I got to get this off my chest,’” Bonior said.
 “That’s different than shaming ... but once your friend has made a decision, then the shaming part is just going to create some sort of a rift.”

 Have a travel dilemma for By The Way Concierge?
 Submit it here.